rajnesh0409/nodejs-jwt-auth-apis/README.md

 Collection creation and schemas building,
 Mongoose CRUD queries,
 JWT authentication and authorization,
-REST APIS testing with MOCHA framework and CHAI assertion library.
+REST APIS BDD testing with MOCHA framework and CHAI assertion library with SHOULD interface.

 # CRUD Operations -